 Model Comparison

-OpenAI's GPT-5 (high) beats xAI's Grok 4 on both price and benchmarks — here's the full breakdown.
+openai's OpenAI: GPT-5 beats x-ai's xAI: Grok 4 on both price and benchmarks — here's the full breakdown.

 Grok 4 and GPT-5 represent a David-and-Goliath dynamic in the AI model landscape.
 OpenAI built the category, established the developer ecosystem, and set the benchmark expectations that every competitor is measured against. xAI entered the market later with aggressive ambitions, substantial compute resources, and a willingness to iterate rapidly toward frontier capability.
 The result is a comparison between an established market leader and a well-resourced challenger that has closed the capability gap faster than most observers anticipated.